List of political ideologies

-In social studies, a political ideology is a certain set of ethical ideals, principles, doctrines, myths or symbols of a social movement, institution, class or large group that explains how society should work and offers some political and cultural blueprint for a certain social order.
+In political science, a political ideology is a certain set of ethical ideals, principles, doctrines, myths or symbols of a social movement, institution, class or large group that explains how society should work and offers some political and cultural blueprint for a certain social order.

 A political ideology largely concerns itself with how to allocate power and to what ends it should be used.
 Some political parties follow a certain ideology very closely while others may take broad inspiration from a group of related ideologies without specifically embracing any one of them.

-An ideology's popularity is partly due to the influence of moral entrepreneurs, who sometimes act in their interests.
+An ideology's popularity is partly due to the influence of moral entrepreneurs, who sometimes act in their own interests.
 Political ideologies have two dimensions: (1) goals: how society should be organized; and (2) methods: the most appropriate way to achieve this goal.

 An ideology is a collection of ideas.
 Typically, each ideology contains certain ideas on what it considers to be the best form of government (e.g. autocracy or democracy) and the best economic system (e.g. capitalism or socialism).
 The same word is sometimes used to identify both an ideology and one of its main ideas.

 For instance, socialism may refer to an economic system, or it may refer to an ideology that supports that economic system.
 The same term may also refer to multiple ideologies, which is why political scientists try to find consensus definitions for these terms.

 For example, while the terms have been conflated at times, communism has come in common parlance and in academics to refer to Soviet-type regimes and Marxist–Leninist ideologies, whereas socialism has come to refer to a wider range of differing ideologies which are most often distinct from Marxism–Leninism.